 - Place each shrimp onto a piece of jalapeno, set onto a halved slice of bacon and wrap the bacon tightly around into a roll.

 - Take the pan out of the oven and, using a spatula, set the rolls seam side down into the hot pan.
-Bake for 6 minutes, then, using kitchen tongs, turn over and bake for another 6 minutes on the other side.
+Bake for 7 minutes, then, using kitchen tongs, turn over and bake until the bacon is crispy (about another 7 minutes).

 Nutrition Information (Estimated):